 Luis A. Víu, CEO of Montrel said: “This innovation represents the culmination and success of the R&D+i work that we have been persistently and tirelessly carrying out in our commitment to innovation and continuous improvement that governs our business activity.”

-Cepsa and Montrel commitment to technological innovation has led to this project receiving the national invention patent, since it is the first automatic discharge system of its kind in Spain.
+Cepsa and Montrel commitment to technological innovation have led to this project receiving the national invention patent since it is the first automatic discharge system of its kind in Spain.

 The system is currently undergoing pilot tests at four Cepsa service stations in the regions of Andalusia and Valencia.